-The National Asthma Council, Australian Asthma Handbook (2019) advises children and adults with asthma continue to consume the recommended daily amount of dairy foods unless the person has a proven allergy or intolerance.
+The National Asthma Council Australia, Australian Asthma Handbook (2019) advises children and adults with asthma to continue to consume the recommended daily amount of dairy foods unless the person has a proven allergy or intolerance.

-February is often a time of increased risks of asthma flare-ups, when kids can experience more symptoms.
+The start of the year, as kids return to school and as we head into winter, this time of year often comes with increased risks of asthma flare-ups, when kids can experience more symptoms.
 There are increased presentations and admissions for asthma to hospital.

 Asthma is a lifelong condition and right now, there isn’t a cure.
 But, for most of the one in nine Australians who have asthma, it can be managed well.

-To prepared for Back To School, download the Asthma Checklist.
+To prepare for school, download the Asthma Checklist.